 7. Avoid taking drugs from someone you do not know

 As illegal drugs are not regulated, you can never know for certain what a drug may contain that you take at an event, festival or night out.
 If someone you do not know offers you drugs, it’s best not to take it from them.
 Some drugs look similar, and you may be told a drug is one thing, when it is actually something else.

 8. Avoid taking drugs alone or in secluded locations

 If you take drugs alone you might not have support if something goes wrong.
 If you take drugs somewhere isolated, you also run the risk of emergency services being unable to reach you in an emergency situation.

-If you take drugs at a festival, stay in the public areas.
+If you take drugs at an event, festival, or night out, stay in the public areas.
 If you feel overwhelmed, let a friend know that you are leaving an area and where you intend to go, or ask them to go with you.

 9. Keep cool and stay hydrated

-Summer festivals can be extremely warm.
-Spending time in the sun, in large crowds, while dancing can easily lead to overheating or dehydration.
-It is important to take breaks from dancing, to steadily drink water throughout the day and have enough to eat.
-Do not drink more than a pint an hour as consuming too much water can also be harmful.
+Events like concerts, nightclubs, and summer festivals can be extremely warm.
+Spending time in large crowds while dancing can easily lead to overheating or dehydration.
+It is important to take breaks from dancing, to steadily drink water throughout the event, and have enough to eat.
+Do not drink more than a pint of water an hour as consuming too much water can also be harmful.